 The touring library exhibition — based on the special exhibition of the same name at the Museum in Washington, D.C. — will travel to U.S. libraries from 2020 to 2022.

+In addition to the traveling exhibition on loan, Henderson Library received a cash grant to support public programs.
+The grant also covered one library staff member’s attendance at an orientation workshop at the Museum.
+For more information about Americans and the Holocaust and related programming at Georgia Southern University, visit georgiasouthern.libguides.com/aath.
+Americans and the Holocaust: A Traveling Exhibition for Libraries is an educational initiative of the United States Holocaust Memorial Museum and the American Library Association.
+To learn more about the exhibition, visit ushmm.org/americans-ala.
 Americans and the Holocaust was made possible by the generous support of lead sponsor Jeannie & Jonathan Lavine.
 Additional major funding was provided by the Bildners — Joan & Allen z”l, Elisa Spungen & Rob, Nancy & Jim; and Jane and Daniel Och.
 The Museum’s exhibitions are also supported by the Lester Robbins and Sheila Johnson Robbins Traveling and Special Exhibitions Fund, established in 1990.

 ABOUT GEORGIA SOUTHERN UNIVERSITY LIBRARIES The University Libraries support Georgia Southern University’s mission by providing access to information, collections, and services designed to meet the scholarly needs of the University and its diverse community.
 The Libraries advance independent lifelong learning, information literacy, intellectual and creative discovery, and student success.
 We foster a welcoming and innovative learning environment, both physically and virtually, for research, collaboration, and preservation of resources.
 About the United States Holocaust Memorial Museum A living memorial to the Holocaust, the United States Holocaust Memorial Museum inspires leaders and citizens worldwide to confront hatred, prevent genocide, and promote human dignity.
 The Museum’s far-reaching educational programs and global impact are made possible by generous donors.
 For more information, visit ushmm.org.
 About the American Library Association The American Library Association (ALA) is the foremost national organization providing resources to inspire library and information professionals to transform their communities through essential programs and services.
 For more than 140 years, the ALA has been the trusted voice for academic, public, school, government and special libraries, advocating for the profession and the library’s role in enhancing learning and ensuring access to information for all.
 For more information, visit ala.org.